MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`useConfigurationFile`** - **Use configuration**<br>
 `boolean`.
 Optional.
 Use when `command != login && command != logout`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use Kubernetes configuration with the kubectl command.
-An inline script, filename, directory, or URL to Kubernetes configuration files can be provided.
+Use Kubernetes configuration with the `kubectl` command.
+The inline script, filename, directory, or URL to Kubernetes configuration files can be provided.
 <!-- :::editable-content-end::: -->
 <br>